Stiff-Rock/ObsidianGitSync/README.md

 **Obsidian Git Sync** is a straightforward plugin for [Obsidian](https://obsidian.md) that syncs your vaults across devices with a GitHub repository.
 <br>
-- For iOS support, read `Future Plans` section
+- For iOS support, read `Future Plans` section.

 ## Features